jmcanterafonseca-iota/virtual-watch-tower/onboard-participant.md

 The same process shall be repeated with the legal entity credential and with the legal registration number credentials.
 However in those cases the `VER_METHOD` will be different so the `PRIVATE_KEY`.

-For the legal entity credential the verification method shall be the one from TradeID. i.e. `did:web:iotaledger.github.io:ebsi-stardust-components:public:gaia-x:web:twin:tradeid#3gsxoxHO5KgTlR2jPWJyk4HOWpzlzYsHnUqYOEeNQO0` and the `KEY_TYPE` must be `RS256`.
+For the legal Participant credential the verification method shall be the one from TradeID. i.e. `did:web:iotaledger.github.io:ebsi-stardust-components:public:gaia-x:web:twin:tradeid#3gsxoxHO5KgTlR2jPWJyk4HOWpzlzYsHnUqYOEeNQO0` and the `KEY_TYPE` must be `RS256`.

-For the legal registration number credential the verification method shall be the one from the TWIN Notary i.e. `did:web:iotaledger.github.io:ebsi-stardust-components:public:gaia-x:web:twin:notary#iwoi2hSS6sBeI7eimkgqyXyB1wEUFQ4oESTa7crdz_s` and the `KEY_TYPE` must be `RS256`.
+For the legal Registration Number credential the verification method shall be the one from the TWIN Notary i.e. `did:web:iotaledger.github.io:ebsi-stardust-components:public:gaia-x:web:twin:notary#iwoi2hSS6sBeI7eimkgqyXyB1wEUFQ4oESTa7crdz_s` and the `KEY_TYPE` must be `RS256`.

 And their respective private keys the ones found under the [pem-keys](./identity-dataset/pem-keys/) folder.